KxSystems/docs/docs/cloud/aws/index.md

 The second limitation is S3’s performance, as measured by the time taken to populate vectors in memory.

-Kdb+ uses POSIX file-system semantics to manage HDB structure directly on disk.
+Kdb+ uses POSIX filesystem semantics to manage HDB structure directly on disk.
 It exploits this feature to gain very high-performance memory management through Linux-based memory mapping functions built into the kernel, from the very inception of Linux.

 S3 uses none of this.